-Fair Value (in millions) Unfunded Commitments(in millions) Remaining Life Redemption Frequency (if currently eligible) Trade to Settlement Terms Redemption Notice Period Commingled fund investing in Domestic Equity 1 \$ 328.9 N/A daily, pending market conditions 1 to 2 days N/A Commingled fund investing , daily, pending market 1 to 3 days in International Equity 1 \$ 493.8 N/A conditions 1 to 3 days N/A Commingled funds investing in Fixed Income Funds 1 \$1,700.1 N/A daily, pending market conditions 1 to 3 days N/A Commingled fund investing in mutual funds investing in fixed income and equity securites 1 \$1,292.6 N/A daily, pending market conditions 1 to 3 days N/A Partnership Fund investing Ψ1,292.0 IN/A COTIGITIONS I to 5 days IN/A in International Equity 2 \$ 154.6 N/A monthly 1 to 3 days 15 days Private Equity Funds 3 \$ 298.6 \$ 122.2 1 to 9 years N/A N/A N/A Private Real Estate Funds 4 \$ 57.5 \$ 8.4 4 to 10 years N/A N/A N/A Total \$4,326.1 \$ 130.6
+Fair Value (in millions) Unfunded Commitments(in millions) Remaining Life Redemption Frequency (if currently eligible) Trade to Settlement Terms Redemption Notice Period Commingled fund investing in Domestic Equity \$ 328.9 N/A daily, pending market conditions 1 to 3 days N/A Commingled fund investing in International Equity 1 \$ 493.8 N/A daily, pending market conditions 1 to 3 days N/A Commingled funds investing in Fixed Income Funds 1 \$1,700.1 N/A daily, pending market conditions 1 to 3 days N/A Commingled fund investing in mutual funds investing in fixed income and equity securites \$1,292.6 N/A daily, pending market conditions 1 to 3 days N/A Partnership Fund investing in International Equity 2 \$ 154.6 N/A monthly 1 to 3 days 15 days Private Equity Funds \$ 298.6 \$ 122.2 1 to 9 years N/A N/A N/A Private Real Estate Funds 4 Total \$ 57.5 \$4,326.1 \$ 8.4 \$ 130.6 4 to 10 years N/A N/A N/A

-^{} The amount represents certain investments of the Master Trust that calculate net asset value per share.
+\ The amount represents certain investments of the Master Trust that calculate net asset value per share.

-These categories represent investments in Common Collective Trusts investing in domestic equity, international equity, fixed income and equity securities and the Stable Value fund as noted.
+1 These categories represent investments in Common Collective Trusts investing in domestic equity, international equity, fixed income and equity securities and the Stable Value fund as noted.
 Its investments are valued at Net Asset Value (NAV).
 All the Common Collective Trust funds have daily liquidity and are not subject to any redemption restrictions at the measurement date.
 The funds have different trading terms varying from one to three days.